jiaxuanleong/SPIRO.Assays/README.md

 **The results of the assay comprise**:
 * Germination time point for each seed
 * Size of each seed
-* Statistics for germination of each user-selected group of seeds (based on [Germinationmetrics]( https://cran.r-project.org/web/packages/germinationmetrics/index.html))
+* Statistics for germination of each user-selected group of seeds (based on the [germinationmetrics](https://aravind-j.github.io/germinationmetrics/index.html) package)
-* Kaplan-Meier plots for pairwaise comparison of germination in groups
+* Kaplan-Meier plots for pairwise comparison of germination in groups
 * T-test comparing seed sizes for all groups
 <br/>

 # SPIRO Root Growth Assay